 Encourage Early Discussion

 Try to get everyone talking in the first couple of section meetings.
-Once students “break the ice,” they’ll be more likely to share.
+Once students “break the ice,” they’ll be more likely to share ideas throughout the semester.
 Introduce activities in which students get to know each other, so they feel more comfortable voicing ideas in front of one another.